 By volunteering on other OPDs and WWOOFing (working weekends on organic farms), and by growing and processing your own food or keeping animals now.
 You might also go on one of the many relevant permaculture and low impact building courses.

-Many people are trying to set up low impact communities together this.
+Many people are trying to set up low impact communities together.
 Contact us for more details and we may be able to put you in touch with one or point you towards sources of assistance.

 In the event of continued failure without a clear plan for rectifying the problems, the Exit Strategy laid out in the Management Plan would be triggered, and the dwelling would have to be removed.